What should your next fitness goal be? Take the quiz.

 Share:

-According to research in the Journal of Applied Sport Psychology which focused primarily on mental toughness in athletes, “mental toughness” can be defined as having a psychological edge that helps you cope better than your opponents with the intense demands of your sport (like competition or training).
-Through this learned resilience, athletes can “be more consistent and better” when it comes to mental strength, as seen in maintaining determination, focus, and confidence under pressure.
+That “pressure” can look different from situation to situation.
+For a professional athlete, for example, staying mentally tough might mean keeping your cool while preparing for a big game or another fitness competition.
+More specifically, research in the Journal of Applied Sport Psychology which focused primarily on mental toughness in athletes, “mental toughness” can be defined as having a psychological edge that helps you cope better than your opponents with the intense demands of your sport (like competition or training).
+Through this learned mental resilience, athletes can “be more consistent and better” when it comes to mental strength, as seen in maintaining determination, focus, and confidence under pressure.

 But the mental toughness you build in your workouts will translate to everyday life too.
-Mental toughness can help you through periods of personal and professional stress, so that you’re confident in your ability to roll with the punches and overcome anything standing in your way.
-With mental resilience at your side, you’ll see obstacles as opportunities instead of reasons to give up.
+Mental resilience can help you through periods of personal and professional stress, so that you’re confident in your ability to roll with the punches and overcome anything standing in your way.
+With mental toughness at your side, you’ll see obstacles as opportunities instead of reasons to give up.

 Now that you know what mental toughness is, you can start taking actionable steps to develop it in your everyday life.
-Here, Peloton instructor Logan Aldridge shares his best strategies for learning how to be mentally tough.
+Here are a few strategies for cultivating mental toughness, according to Logan and other experts.

 1. Focus on the Positive

-“When there are reasons to complain, I prefer to smile,” says Logan.
+“When there are reasons to complain, I prefer to smile,” Logan says.
 “When it comes down to it, attitude is everything.
 If we can have this perspective, our potential is truly endless and growth is inevitable in all aspects of life.”

 2. Try Something New